RGB-WG/RFC/RGB-2.md

 Dr Maxim Orlovsky is the current editor responsible for managing the set of the standards.

 A new editor is appointed according to the governance process described in the RGB-4 standard.

+All new standards must be provided by their authors under CC-BY or a more permissive license (CC0, Unlicensed etc).